bradyjoslin/workers-azuread-example/README.md

 ## setup

-this project makes heavy use of [`wrangler`][wrangler], the workers command-line tool, for managing environment variables and deploying this codebase. before trying to deploy this project, i recommend closely following this section of the readme to get all the relevant tokens, ids, and values that you'll need to successfully deploy this project.
+this project makes heavy use of `wrangler`, the workers command-line tool, for managing environment variables and deploying this codebase. before trying to deploy this project, i recommend closely following this section of the readme to get all the relevant tokens, ids, and values that you'll need to successfully deploy this project.

 ### `wrangler.toml`